A. Milton Musser: Community service in Utah

 Musser held several positions with the Deseret Agricultural and Manufacturing society.
 He was connected with the Utah Bee Association and the Utah Silk Association.
 Musser was one of the incorporators of Zion's Bank and Trust company.
 He was also involved with promoting several plans to build railroads.
 While serving as traveling bishop Musser served as the general superintendent of the Deseret Telegraph Company.
 Musser served as Fish and Game Commissioner of Utah Territory from the late 1870s through the early 1890s.

 Writer

-Musser wrote many pro-Mormon pamphlets.
+Musser wrote many pro-Latter Day Saint pamphlets.
 He was also the editor of the Utah Farmer, an agricultural magazine, and The Palantic, a pro-Mormon literary magazine.

 He wrote several pamphlets in defense of the faith of the Latter-day Saints.
 He authored "To The Press Of The United States" (Philadelphia, May 1877), a press release defending the faith in response to charges that the Latter-day Saints are a "blood-thirsty people" in newspaper coverage of the trial and execution of John D. Lee for his role in the Mountain Meadows Massacre.